 Again, the mere fact of filed medical malpractice cases and claims don’t mean the doctor did anything wrong.
 They mean that someone, at some point, alleged they did.
 However, they’re pieces of information you can consider.

-Check Rating Websites
+Check Rating Websites for the Best Doctors

 These days, there are websites where people rate and review doctors, such as Healthgrades and even Google Maps.
-These reviews may or may not be useful, depending on many factors such as number of reviews and how detailed and well-written they are.
+These reviews may or may not be useful, depending on many factors such as the number of reviews and how detailed and well-written they are.

 This a more a shortcut to use to find a doctor, than a screening method.
 If a doctor is part of, or linked to, a prestigious health system (including medical school systems), it’s likely that such physician has been checked out by that system and is considered a good doctor.
 I can’t imagine, for instance, that a major university will knowingly have an incompetent doctor working for it or teaching there.